 I admired the lady down the road for homeschooling and unschooling.
 She seemed so happy and relaxed.
 The kids were free and always outdoors.
 She started telling me about the local homeschooling community that she was part of, about how there were over 200 kids and that they did all this fantastic stuff together as a group.

 We would be buying cheaper wine, and swapped our petrol car with an old but affordable diesel Mitsubishi.
 All of these things would enable us to survive on one wage for a while.
 And one wage meant that I could homeschool.

 Was Everyone Keen to Make Homeschooling Work?

 - Brian, my husband, was ever supportive.
 He’s a science man so was excited at the thought of being able to teach the kids something I knew absolutely nothing about.
 He also had his own heating business, so the possibility that both kids could go to work with him and learn how businesses run was a very exciting prospect.

 - Sonny and Tessa, as you can imagine, were over the moon.
 Their mum had just told them they could quit school.
 Why wouldn’t they be excited?
 Especially Tessa.
 She was at that beautiful age where the only person she loved more than her Mum was her Mummy.

 Homeschooling has taught us all that to be different is to be unique.
 And to be unique is exciting.
-Back then, I wasn’t aware of this yet and so was just a tiny bit terrified and worried what people might think of me.
+Back then, I wasn’t aware of this and so was just a tiny bit terrified and worried of what people might think of me.

 How Old Were The Children When You Started Homeschooling?